DIG-Kaust/conda_envs/README.md

 where `$PATH_TO_DEV_LIB` contains the path of the library to install in developer mode (if empty, no library will be installed in developer model).

 ## Environments

 - PyLops: CPU installation of PyLops and its dependencies
+- PyLops_36: CPU installation of PyLops and its dependencies
+- PyLops_37: CPU installation of PyLops and its dependencies
 - PyLops_cupy: GPU-enabled installation of PyLops with Cupy (cuda11.1.0)
 - PyLops_cupy_cusignal: GPU-enabled installation of PyLops with Cupy + CuSignal (cuda10.2.89)
-- PyLops_cupy: GPU-enabled installation of PyLops-gpu with PyTorch + Cupy (cuda10.2.89)
+- PyLops_gpu: GPU-enabled installation of PyLops-gpu with PyTorch + Cupy (cuda10.2.89)
+- EGS: Stanford GPU-enabled FD propagators and PDE-constrained inversion

+## Adds on:

+- Curvelops: install FFWT, Curvelab and Curvelops (works only with PyLops_36 and PyLops_37)